NikoboiNFTB/IMDb-RePo/README.md

 - Doesn’t check if the content actually exists (though it usually does, new releases are usually available within a day or two).
 - Redirect domain is hardcoded to `111movies.com` (feel free to fork and change it).
-- [FIXED IN 3.0] In theory, very slow internet could cause a **TV** page to load with a **MOVIE** button, since the script detects page type before IMDb fully loads.
-  - This has never been observed, but please report it if it happens.
-  - Any self-correcting solution would add overhead or reduce speed, so it’s not a fix priority until confirmed.

 ---